 Non-vegan protein powders are also terrible for you, in many senses of the word.
 Not only are you inundating yourself with hormones which will make your skin break out profusely, but they are actively unhealthy- they have both cholesterol and saturated fats that their vegan counterparts lack.
 And they could cause gross indigestion.

 If you do want to take protein powder, I would suggest the MyProtein vegan blend (the tasteless one is healthier but the chocolate smooth flavour is more tolerable) which combines pea protein, brown rice protein and hemp protein.
 It doesn’t taste amazing but it mixes quite well.
 Pain is gain, I suppose.
 Buy a shaker and mix it with water half an hour before or after a workout.
-But you should lower your caloric intake and not mix in too much as it can cause bloating or even slight weight gain.
+But you should lower your caloric intake and not take it too much as it can cause bloating or even slight weight gain.
+I suggest two or three times a week.

 P.S.
 Anyone can also benefit from taking B12 Supplements (Holland & Barret).
 B12 naturally occurs only in soil bacteria rather than in plants or animals, so everyone is deficient in it without a supplement (meat eaters consume it because animals are injected with it).
 Eliminate the middle man and take it directly so you can have control of your own body and the vitamins you consume.